 Letter mentions they will be in Tucson in "a few weeks" to record new song 'Don't Blow Your Mind' written by Vince and Dennis.

 The letter also notes the Spiders just came first in a local "Countdown USA Battle Of The Bands" event.
-Unfortunatly the first part of the competion name is illegable, could be "Del" something.
+Unfortunatly the first part of the competion name is illegable, could be "Del" something (Del Web?).
 Winning means the band get to go to LA for the next stage of the competition, but we have nothing to show if they did or not.
+Dennis doesn`t recall this happening.

 There seem to have been similar events in other cities.
 In San Bernadino, CA the event took place at the Municiple Auditiorium on Thursday and Friday April 7th and 8th with 25 bands playing each day between 6pm and midnight.
 (San Bernadino Times April 2nd, also refers to it as the "Inland Empire" eliminations.
 "Inland Empire" is a region of Southern California.
 They also report the winners go to a international finals in LA so sounds like the same event.).
 Another event took place March 25th at Redlands Armoury, San Bernadino.